soler2000/RevCam/README.md

 # RevCam

 RevCam is a low-latency reversing camera stack targeted at the Raspberry Pi Zero 2 W (Bookworm).
-It streams a live camera feed to iOS devices using an MJPEG pipeline and exposes a settings panel for configuring image orientation and capture resolution.
+It streams a live camera feed to iOS devices using a WebRTC pipeline and exposes a settings panel for configuring image orientation and capture resolution.
 The processing pipeline is modular so that future driver-assistance overlays can be injected on the server without major changes.

 ## Features

-- Fast MJPEG video delivery with a dedicated low-latency broadcaster tuned for mobile Safari (iPhone/iPad), plus pause/resume controls and automatic reconnect behaviour.
+- Low-latency WebRTC video delivery with a dedicated broadcaster tuned for mobile Safari (iPhone/iPad), plus pause/resume controls and automatic reconnect behaviour.
 - Camera orientation controls (rotation and horizontal/vertical flips) and preset resolution